The derivative estimation process is based on the additive time series model

 functions are valid for \(x_t\) only.
 Thus, by passing the returned

-, a vector with the actual time points to
+estimates to the argument y, a vector with the actual time points to

-and the order of derivative of y
+the argument x and the order of derivative of y to the argument

-, a rescaled estimate series is calculated and returned.
+v, a rescaled estimate series is calculated and returned.
 The function

-can also be combined with the numeric output of confBounds
+can also be combined with the numeric output of confBounds.

 Note that the trend estimates, even though they are also obtained for the